-Chelsea/Hudson Yards is home to a large section of the High Line—an old railway track that goes along the Hudson River and has public art on display.
+West Chelsea and Hudson Yards is home to a large section of the High Line—an old railway track that goes along the Hudson River and has public art on display.
 The Hudson Yards development is located right next to the High Line, making it easy to go onto this beautiful walkway anytime you’d like.

 Chelsea / Hudson Yards Restaurants and Bars

 The Chelsea neighborhood has loads of hip bars and restaurants.
 Grab gourmet pizza at Artichoke Basille’s.
 Or, take a walk through the Chelsea Market and get vegan sushi at Beyond Sushi or delicious tacos at Los Tacos No. 1.
 In the evening, head to the Highline Ballroom and dance the night away while top DJs or live musical acts perform.
 Also, be sure to check out chic The Tippler, a small bar located below the Chelsea Market that often has DJs.
 Throughout Chelsea, you’ll find tons of cozy, delicious places to grab a bite to eat or an expertly crafted cocktail.